• Skip to main content

 Doesn't it seem like peppers were just made for stuffing?
 I swear that if we weren't supposed to fill up that perfect single-serving sized pepper half with delicious stuffing then I just don't know why it's there.

-We stuffed these with a delicious mixture of Spanish-style rice, shredded chicken, onions, garlic, cumin, chili powder, lime juice, and cilantro and topped with with creamy Monterrey Jack cheese, but there are so many ways to adjust it to fit your tastes.
+In this poblano pepper recipe, we stuffed them with a delicious mixture of Spanish-style rice, shredded chicken, onions, garlic, cumin, chili powder, lime juice, and fresh cilantro and topped with with creamy Monterrey Jack cheese, but there are so many ways to adjust this great recipe to fit your tastes.

 chicken stuffed poblano peppers with melted cheese